return42/sphkerneldoc/linux_src_doc/include/linux/remoteproc_h.rst

     probe function, called as the rproc is started

 remove
-    remove function, called as the rproc is stopped
+    remove function, called as the rproc is being stopped, the \ ``crashed``\ parameter indicates if this originates from the a recovery

 .. _`rproc_vring`: